Data Augmentation for Meta-Learning: Details About Data Augmentation Techniques

+Following the settings in Section~\ref{data_size}, we further investigate how dataset diversity matters in the various stages of meta-learning on Mini-ImageNet, CNN-4 backbones, and with the ProtoNet~\cite{snell2017prototypical} head.
+The results are shown in Table~\ref{tab:data_size_more}, and all these results support our findings that meta learning algorithms are more sensitive to the amount of query data and number of tasks and less sensitive to the amount of support data.

-\subsection{Details About Data Augmentation Techniques}
+\section{Details About Data Augmentation Techniques}

 In this section, we provide more details about the different data augmentation techniques we use in this work.
-We employ the following pool of data augmentation techniques:
+We employ the following pool of data augmentations:

-\paragraph{CutMix:} \cite{yun2019cutmix} introduced the CutMix augmentation strategy where patches are cut and pasted among training images, and the ground truth labels are also mixed proportionally to the area of the patches.
+\paragraph{CutMix:} \citet{yun2019cutmix} introduce the CutMix augmentation strategy where patches are cut and pasted among training images, and the ground truth labels are also mixed proportionally to the area of the patches.

-\paragraph{MixUp:} \cite{zhang2017mixup} proposed mixup, a simple learning principle to alleviate memorization and sensitivity to adversarial examples.
+\paragraph{MixUp:} \citet{zhang2017mixup} propose mixup, a simple learning principle to alleviate memorization and sensitivity to adversarial examples.
 Mixup trains a neural network on convex combinations of pairs of examples and their labels.
 By doing so, mixup regularizes the neural network to favor simple linear behavior in between training examples.

-\paragraph{Self-Mix:} \cite{seo2020self} introduced the self-mix augmentation strategy in which a patch of an image is substituted into other values in the same image to improve the generalization ability of few-shot image classification models.
+\paragraph{Self-Mix:} \citet{seo2020self} introduce the self-mix augmentation strategy in which a patch of an image is substituted into other values in the same image to improve the generalization ability of few-shot image classification models.

 In addition, we use some standard and simple data augmentation techniques:

 \paragraph{Rotation:} augments the data by rotating the images.

 \paragraph{Horizontal Flip:} augments the data by horizontally flipping images.